 Work in progress at Old Buckenham and Haugh Farm

 The new woodlands will be valuable places for timber, wildlife and local communities.
-Both woodlands are being planted with a mixture of broadleaf and conifer tree species, chosen to match local soil types and expected future climate conditions.
+Both woodlands have been planted with a mixture of broadleaf and conifer tree species, chosen to match local soil types and expected future climate conditions.

 The new woodlands will be peaceful places for local people to enjoy and will link in with the existing public rights of way network.